ddriver88/OS_Upload/README.md

   - pip install streamlit pandas re io base64
 - When installation completes, the program is ready to run.
 Do so by typing `streamlit run .\COS_LeadUploadFormatter_UI.py`
   - Pro tip: `.\COS_LeadUploadFormatter_UI.py` is a lot to type.
 When executing the above step, you can press TAB to autocomplete.
 For example, `streamlit run .\COS` TAB should autocomplete the file name.

+Once the command above is run it will open a Browser window with the UI.
+It is important to know that this program **ONLY** recognizes the [Mass Lead Upload](https://docs.google.com/spreadsheets/d/1TdDRkGD3GAybdcoGOje7oNIxfIOIIMME/edit#gid=320862359) spreadsheet.
+So you will have already needed to transpose the data provided by the client into this template.

+### What this does:

+## ALWAYS DOUBLE CHECK THE OUTPUTTED FILE.

+Reach out to Daniel if you notice any errors.